kunigami/kunigami.github.io/blog/_posts/2022-05-18-flumejava.md

 The first part of interfacing with FlumeJava is to construct a graph by providing the functions to be computed and their dependencies.

 Let's consider a basic example.
 First we invoke a function `readTextFileCollection()` that reads strings from a file, stored in a distributed system (GFS).
 Note that this is not executing the actual reading, just building the graph.
+The `P` prefix stands for parallel.

 {% highlight java %}
 PCollection<String> lines = readTextFileCollection(